-Goalkeeper gloves One Identification of the Manufacturer will be permitted, to a maximum size of 20cm 2 .
-Accessories Armband One Identification of the Manufacturer per item will be permitted, to a maximum size of 6 cm 2 .
-Goalkeeper cap Headgear One Identification of the Manufacturer per item will be permitted, to a maximum size of 10cm 2 .
+Accessories Armband One Identification of the Manufacturer per item will be permitted, to a maximum size of 6cm .
+Socks Headgear One Identification of the Manufacturer will be permitted per item, to a maximum size of 10cm .
 Eyewear May carry the Identification of the Manufacturer as generally used on products sold through the retail trade during the period of six (6) months or more prior to the Games, with no Identification of the Manufacturer permitted on the lenses.
-Eyeshades Two Identifications of the Manufacturer will be permitted, not greater than 10% of the surface area of the item, to a maximum size of 60cm 2 .
-Towel Support bandages No Identification of the Manufacturer will be permitted.
-Bag One Identification of the Manufacturer per item will be permitted, not greater than 10% of the surface are of the item, to a maximum size of 60cm 2 Shoes/footwear Shoes All footwear items may carry the Identification of the Manufacturer as generally used on products sold through the retail trade during the period of six (6) months or more prior to the Games.
+Bag One Identification of the Manufacturer per item will be permitted, not greater than 10% of the surface are of the item, to a maximum size of 60cm .
+Braces One Identification of the Manufacturer per item will be permitted, not greater than 10% of the surface are of the item, to a maximum size of 60cm .
+Shoes/footwear Shoes All footwear items may carry the Identification of the Manufacturer as generally used on products sold through the retail trade during the period of six (6) months or more prior to the Games.